BillSJC/gorm-pageable/readme.md

 	fmt.Println(resp.RawCount)   //RawCount: total raw of query
 	fmt.Println(resp.RawPerPage) //RawPerPage: rpp
 	fmt.Println(resp.ResultSet)  //ResultSet: result data
-	fmt.Println(resp.FirstPage)  //FirstPage: if the result is the first page fmt.Println(resp.LastPage)   //LastPage: if the result is the last page fmt.Println(resp.Empty)  //Empty: if the result is empty }
+    fmt.Println(resultSet)          //the same as resp.ResultSet and have the raw type fmt.Println(resp.FirstPage)  //FirstPage: if the result is the first page fmt.Println(resp.LastPage)   //LastPage: if the result is the last page fmt.Println(resp.Empty)  //Empty: if the result is empty }
 ```

+`Notice:` when access to the result, you can use both `resp.ResultSet` in Response or the param `resultSet` you input into the function, both of then have same pointer and same data, but the type of `resp.ResultSet` is `interface{}` and you mat need to convert to the raw type if you need to do any operation of the result set

 ## Guidance